sdh0618/arxiv-tracker/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 Arxiv Tracker is a web application designed to help users keep track of the latest research papers on arXiv.org.
-It allows users to search for papers, save their favorite ones, and receive notifications about new papers in their fields of interest.
-The application leverages the power of Next.js for server-side rendering and fast performance.
+It allows users to tag arXiv searches and easily combine different searches.

 ## Created with GitHub Copilot